Looking to add a waterproof wearable to your swim training? Here’s your guide to the Misfit Shine 2: Swimmer’s Edition.

 - Unlike the FINIS Swim Sense waterproof fitness tracker, the Speedo Shine 2 uses a cell battery which you will have to replace after 6-8 months of usage (that’s purely an estimation based on other reviews I’ve seen online).

-- It’s cheaper than the Garmin Swim, retailing for usually around $120 (the black and Rose editions are usually cheaper).
+- It’s cheaper than the Garmin Swim watch, retailing for usually around $120 (the black and Rose editions are usually cheaper).

 - It hooks up to your smartphone so that you can receive alerts when you receive texts or phone calls, something I didn’t bother setting up because frankly, when I am in the pool I am there to unplug.
 Also, it’s not like you could read or reply to the messages anyway.